 Conservation of the He Tohu documents

-The He Tohu exhibition space came from the need for improved display and storage of these taonga after many years on display in our Constitution Room which was no longer provided good storage or visitor experience.
+The He Tohu exhibition space grew from the need for improved display and storage of these taonga after many years on display in our Constitution Room which no longer provided good storage or visitor experience.

-Of most concern to conservators involved with designing the new He Tohu exhibition, was the dilemma between permanent exhibition of the documents and the lighting that such an exhibition would need.
+Of most concern to the He Tohu conservators was the dilemma between permanent exhibition of the documents and the lighting that such an exhibition would need.

 Our conservators worked with the team at the National Library to contribute to the design requirements of the display cases.
-The manufacturing requirements ensured the cases were able to provide controlled humidity and lighting, and the ability to closely monitor the case conditions.
-Monitoring is how we manage the long term conservation requirements of the exhibition and how we can know that we are continuing to provide the best conditions for these taonga.
+The manufacturing requirements ensured the cases were able to provide controlled humidity and lighting, and the ability to install remote monitoring equipment to monitor the conditions inside the cases in real time.
+Monitoring is how we manage the long term conservation requirements of the exhibition and how we know that we are continuing to provide the best conditions for these taonga.

 The 1893 Women’s Suffrage Petition

 The Women’s Suffrage Petition is approximately 274 metres long and weighs more than 7kg.
 It took four people to lift and carry it in its protective and climate-controlled crate onto a truck for its journey from Archives New Zealand to the National Library in April 2017.

 The 1893 Women’s Suffrage Petition scroll is written mainly with aniline inks of many colours and hues.
 Aniline inks are susceptible to fading, so the conservation strategy for this document allows it to be moved once every quarter, before any light damage can occur.
 The case is designed with a “back door” so that the rig to which the scroll is attached can be lowered backwards and into a horizontal position.
 It is quite heavy and requires two people to lower it down safely.
 Once it is horizontal, the scroll can be loosened enough to move the scroll along to the new pages to be displayed.